80-20-Human-In-The-Loop/Community/CONSTITUTION_proposal.md

 This is my first proposal!
 I need three signatories, ideally one from each field covered by the three comittees (Technical, Humanities, & People's)

 To sign this, you simply have to read the document, and agree with it.
-If you disagree with it to the point where you would like to see some changes, make a [Github Discussion Post under 'Constitution Concern'](https://github.com/orgs/80-20-Human-In-The-Loop/discussions/new?category=constitution-concern)
+If you disagree with it to the point where you would like to see some changes, make a [Github Discussion Post under 'Constitution Concern'](https://github.com/orgs/80-20-Human-In-The-Loop/discussions/new?category=constitution-concern).
+We'd rather hash it out here than have you reluctantly sign something you don't actually support.

 ## Preamble